🔼The name Illyricum: Summary

 What the name Illyricum formally means is unclear and probably not so relevant anymore.
 On the literary palet of a poet like Paul, the name Illyricum is equivalent to The Land Of The Gentiles but also The Land Of Agitation or even The Land Of The Insurrection.

 When Bato the Bosnian was finally captured, he was asked why he had revolted.
 He answered: "Because you sent wolves to guard your flocks and not shepherds" (Dio 56.16).
-When Jesus sent His twelve apostles, He said, "I am sending you out like sheep among wolves" (Matthew 10:16).
+Everybody in the entire Former Roman Empire of the first century must have been as familiar with these words as Roosevelt's words "a date which will live in infamy" are in ours.
+When Jesus sent his twelve apostles he said, "I am sending you out like sheep among wolves" (Matthew 10:16).
+This probably sounded then the same as calling September 15, 2008 "a date which will live in warm appreciation" in a book on the rise of Bitcoin and the imminent collapse of the US dollar.